After launching Cup Print in the USA following such success in Europe, it’s time to reflect back on the last year or so on this awesome journey.

 It’s also great to get a full summer of nice warm weather here in Indiana compared to cold and rainy Ireland.
 We haven’t done much of winter yet, but I love a challenge!

 This new ‘startup’ period reminds me quite a bit of the early days of Cup Print in Ireland when we first pioneered this paper cup printing technology.

 A start up is a very hands on job.
 After any installation there’s a bedding in period with machines that throws up the inevitable initial problems that you have to become involved in.

 I’m a engineer first and foremost and we don’t have the same size of engineering team we have in the EU, so it’s fun to become involved again in the problem solving, just like the start up days in Europe.

 On the sales side we suffer as most new companies do entering a new market.
 We need time to become established and become the go to company for this product.

 In Europe we tend to take this for granted.
-There we’ve been established 8 years and know most distributors really well and we have 1000s of customers.
+There we’ve been established as a paper cup manufacturer for 8 years and know most distributors really well and we have 1000s of customers.